bhauman/bhauman.github.com/drafts/interactive-programming-flappy-bird-clojurescript.md

-I recently hunkered down and wrote a [leinigen plugin/browser client](https://github.com/bhauman/lein-figwheel) combo that handles the reloading of changed files and enables this interactive work flow.
+I recently hunkered down and wrote a [leinigen plugin/browser client](https://github.com/bhauman/lein-figwheel) combo that handles the reloading of changed files and enables this interactive workflow.

-This programming work flow is different from interactive programming in the Repl.
-It is also editor independent.
-[Light Table](http://www.lighttable.com/) is awesome and offers an interactive coding experience but I love my Emacs.

 ## Flappy Bird live on figwheel